Smmaca/yahtzee-cli/README.md

 # Yahtzee CLI

+A game of Yahtzee that runs in the command line.
+The object of the game is to score as high as possible by rolling five dice to get different combinations over 13 turns (see full rules linked at bottom of README).

-## Instructions
+## Instructions to run

 Run `npm i` then `npm start`

 ## Future improvements

-- [ ] Joker rules have a second fallback of scoring a 0 in any upper section box if all the lower section boxes are filled.
+- [ ] Joker rules should have a second fallback of scoring a 0 in any upper section box if all the lower section boxes are filled

-## Future features

 - [X] Main menu
 - [X] 2+ players
 - [ ] Game stats